-In 2015, during my tenure at ALC, I was approached by the now former Mayor (2017-2019) of Manitou Springs, Ken Jaray, on behalf of the Friends of Ruxton Canyon to study Ruxton Avenue.
-The task of the Friends Group was to gather data about how Ruxton Avenue corridor was used by pedestrians, cyclists and vehicles – in particular as local residents and tourists accessing the uphill attractions of the Broadmoor, Manitou and Pikes Peak Cog Railway and the Manitou Incline.
+In 2015, I was approached by former Mayor (2017-2019) of Manitou Springs, Ken Jaray, on behalf of the Friends of Ruxton Canyon to study Ruxton Avenue.
+The task of the Friends Group was to gather data about how Ruxton Avenue corridor was used by pedestrians, cyclists and vehicles.
+The study was focused on local residents and tourists that access the uphill attractions of the Broadmoor, Manitou and Pikes Peak Cog Railway and the Manitou Incline.

-The perfect intern had approached me – Jonathan Chavez (or Chavez, as I referred to him).
-It was Chavez’s task for the summer to physically count pedestrians and cars in a few strategic locations on Ruxton Avenue.
-He analyzed where people walked (sidewalk or street), why and where they would step into the street and even interviewed them.
+The perfect intern approached me – Jonathan Chavez (or Chavez, as I referred to him).
+It was his task for the summer to physically count pedestrians and cars in a few strategic locations on Ruxton Avenue.
+He analyzed where people walked (sidewalk or street).
+Chavez inquired why and where people stopped.
 He also analyzed where people would park and if they were making loops (they were) to look for a place to park.
-Chavez did his job to perfection!
-Our analysis continued through Labor Day of that year, and then we began to provide our suggested outcomes.
+He did his job to perfection!
+Our analysis continued through Labor Day of that year.
+We then began to provide our suggested outcomes.
 The full document can be found here.

-The following is a summary of the primary recommendations, I have provided italic font for the items where action has been taken by the City of Manitou Springs and/or the adjacent attractions:
+The following is a summary of the primary recommendations.
+Italic font represent the items where updates have occurred by the City of Manitou Springs and/or the adjacent attractions: